How Many Hours Did Slaves Work

 Consult Primary Sources

 Seek out primary sources such as slave narratives, plantation records, and oral histories.
-These firsthand accounts offer invaluable insights into the experiences of enslaved people and can help to humanize the historical record.
+Consider this: these firsthand accounts offer invaluable insights into the experiences of enslaved people and can help to humanize the historical record.
 Reading the words of those who lived through enslavement can be a powerful and transformative experience.

 Visit Historical Sites